 Braddock Metro Neighborhood Plan Implementation Phase

 The Braddock Implementation Advisory Group (BIAG) and City staff continue to implement the recommendations of the 2008 Braddock Metro Neighborhood Plan.
-Currently, the BIAG is focused on planning for new open space at 600 N. Henry Street, a 1-acre community park on the Wythe Street Post Office block, neighborhood retail, and streetscape improvements.
+Currently, the BIAG is focused on planning for new open space at 600 N. Henry Street, streetscape improvements, 1-acre community park on the Wythe Street Post Office block, and neighborhood retail.

 For more information about the Braddock Metro Neighborhood Plan implementation process, please contact Brandi D. Collins & Nathan Imm, Urban Planners with the Department of Planning and Zoning at 703.746.4666.

 The Alexandria City Council approved the Braddock Metro Neighborhood Plan on March 15, 2008.The framework and recommendations in the Braddock Metro Neighborhood Plan are based on seven guiding principles.

 - Create a sense of place/neighborhood identity, vitality and diversity.